ecosensors/Paperless-Raspberry-Pi5/README.md

 After you have assembled the SSD hat onto the Raspberry Pi, connect an Ethernet cable from your home router to the Ethernet port of your Raspberry Pi5.
 Connect a keyboard and an Micro-HDMI cable to a monitor (HDMI).
 Power on your Raspberry Pi and hold down the Shift key (you may need a wire keyboard).

-On the next violet window, you will be asked to [select](https://www.raspberrypi.com/documentation/computers/getting-started.html#step-2-configure-the-fundamentals) you board, the OS and the storage devise.
+On the next window (white and purple, you will be asked to [select](https://www.raspberrypi.com/documentation/computers/getting-started.html#step-2-configure-the-fundamentals) you board, the OS and the storage devise.
 Select

-* Raspberry Pi5
+* Raspberry Pi devise: Raspberry Pi5
-* Raspberry Pi OS (64-bit)
+* Operating system: Raspberry Pi OS (64-bit)
-* Select the SSD drive (you may have one option)
+* Storage: Select the SSD drive (you may have one option SAMSUNG MZ9LQ...)
+* Select a language and your keyboard language

+You can personalize your OS which is very usefull, but I notice with Pi OS (64-bit), the setting are not saved and you will be asked to do that at the end.
 (In progress)

-When the installation is completed, with the keyboard and mouse connect at the Raspberry, open a terminal and enter
+When the installation is completed, with the keyboard and mouse connect at the Raspberry, open a terminal and enter.
+When you will propted

+Country
+* Country: Select your location
+* Language: select your language
+* Time zone: Select your time zone

+Create user:
+* Enter username: Choose an username
+* password: Choose a password and confirm it

+select WiFi Network
+* Choose your WiFi

+When the update are done, open a terminal and

 ```
 sudo raspi-config